French minister of defence on surprise visit to Mali

 Le Drian came to show support for the mission and pay homage to the two paratroopers recently killed in the Ifoghas mountain range.
 A total of four French soldiers have died since France launched its Mali operations on January 11.

 "The mission is not over,” Le Drian told FRANCE 24’s Matthieu Mabin.
-“The combat has been carried out very well so far, but we still need to restore Mali's territorial integrity, until Mali is freed."
+“The combat has been carried out very well so far, but we still need to restore Mali's territorial integrity, until Mali is freed."it

 Most of northern Mali fell under Islamist control following a coup in March last year.